plausible/docs/docs/ecommerce-revenue-tracking.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-You can assign dynamic monetary values to goals and custom events to track revenue attribution.
+You can assign dynamic monetary values to custom event - goals to track revenue attribution.
 Revenue attribution helps you determine which marketing campaigns and landing pages result in the most revenue for your business or ecommerce store.
+Learn more [here](https://plausible.io/blog/ecommerce-revenue-attribution).

 When you create a new custom event, you can now optionally assign a monetary value to it.
 Our revenue tracking supports multi-currencies too.
 You can send data in any local currency that the purchase is made in.
 When using revenue tracking, you'll be able to see these metrics in your dashboard: